NeuroTechX/ntx_slack_archive/random.md

  >I think it is cool, however, if the brain already has a model of the body it contains, I wonder if he will be able to use the body.
 I am assuming all things go well such as surgery and possible compatibility issues.
 Also, I am aware of neuroplasticity, but this, I guess, would be the ultimate test.
 Let's see...

+3/29/2017 8:53 PM

+ **tenoke** :

+ >Im more curious how it will affect the patient's mind - embodied cognition and all